sleepingkiwi/jonathanbaggaley/src/work/likeness.md

 title: Likeness
 projectDate: "2012"
-description: "*Likeness* is a series of commissioned portraits of myself (as a photographer) by professional photographers.
+description: "*Likeness* is a series of commissioned portraits of myself (as a photographer) by a variety of professional photographers.
 The portraits are paired with the images captured by my own camera (a Mamiya C330) which is positioned in accordance with the photographers directions, it's shutter left open to record a simultaneous, reciprocal image."
 projectContent:
   - embedRatio: 56.25
     name: "01"